DavidDTessier/isc2-certifications/Certified In Cybersecurity (CC)/Domain 02 - BC, DR, and IR.md

 5. Checklists for certain individuals

 Purpose:
-* Subnet of BC used to restore business to operations as quickly as possible
+* Subset of BC used to restore business to operations as quickly as possible
     * Steps in when BC fails
 * Triggered by environmental, cyber attack, DC failure or power outage